The Good Wife season 6

-The sixth season of The Good Wife began airing on September 21, 2014 on CBS, and concluded on May 10, 2015.
-It consisted of 22 episodes.
+The sixth season of The Good Wife began airing on September 21, 2014, on CBS, and concluded on May 10, 2015.
+It consists of 22 episodes.

 Premise

 The series focuses on Alicia Florrick (Margulies), whose husband Peter (Noth), the former Cook County, Illinois State's Attorney, has been jailed following a notorious political corruption and sex scandal.
 After having spent the previous thirteen years as a stay-at-home mother, Alicia returns to the workforce as a litigator to provide for her two children.